KohaILS/koha-manual-zh-cn/source/tools.rst

     **Important**

-    Staff will need the :ref:`clubs permissions <granular-clubs-permissions-label>` to edit clubs, templates and enroll patrons.
+    Staff will need the :ref:`clubs permissions <patron-permissions-defined-label>` to edit clubs, templates and enroll patrons.
 To learn how to set patron permissions, go to the :ref:`patron permissions section <setting-patron-permissions-label>` of this manual.